AlaskaAirlines/auro-config/README.md

 ### Biome

-1. Ensure sure you have the `@aurodesignsystems/auro-config package` installed in your project as a dev dependency.
+1. Ensure you have the `@aurodesignsystems/auro-config` package installed in your project as a dev dependency.
 2. Create a `biome.json` file in the root directory of your project with the following contents:
   ```json
   {